Ephigenia/franklin/README.md

 page](http://github.com/Ephigenia/franklin) for updates, new tests or contact to the developers.

+# Donate

+You can donate for this project and support the developers behind it.
+Every tiny amount of money does help! http://pledgie.com/campaigns/11258

 # Changelog

+* 2012-04-01
+	* Added generic XML Test that loads xml files (also from remote) and stores values from nodes or attributes by their xpath

 * 2012-03-18
 	* Added GitHub UserInfo and RepoInfo that can check information from a